I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 Looking at the chart above, if you had used only one tool, say SpyFu, you would likely overshoot the keyword’s true potential by a substantial margin.
 So if you’re looking for a high degree of accuracy, using more tools will give you more confidence in your choices.

 I’m going to argue that this is the most overlooked and crucial step that most SEOs fail to do, and for reasons I can’t quite understand.
 When evaluating your keyword list, you need to know whether or not you stand a realistic chance of ranking for that keyword.
-Without that information, you’re shooting blind.
+Without that information, you’re unsure if the work you put in to create that organic content is actually worth it.

 Most reputable keyword research tools have some version of keyword difficulty as part of their keyword metric offerings, each with unique formulas and scales and varying degrees of accuracy.